 - Ask yourself why you are feeling jealous (What sorts of situations or moments are arousing your jealousy?
 Are there specific things that your partner is doing or not doing that is feeding your jealousy?
 Is your jealousy a general problem, or are your jealous feelings focused on specific situations or one particular person?

-- Talk with your partner (Don’t start with accusations, Own your feelings, Tell your partner how they could help you, Ask for their help)
+- Talk with your partner (Don’t start with accusations, Own your feelings, Tell your partner how they could help you, and Ask for their help)

 - Put a leash on your imagination (Remind yourself of all the ways your partner has proven trustworthy in the past, Stop comparing, Shift your focus)